pandeyprakriti/5143-OpSys-Pandey/threading.md

 4. Ctrl-C does not terminate the program.The program is still running until it completes.

 5. ThreadA and ThreadB both access a global variable; global sharedNumber as in code.
-In thraedA;
+In threadA;

 sharedNumber = 1   if sharedNumber != 1:

 and in threadB;

 sharedNumber = 2    if sharedNumber != 2: